 The Fine Art course at A Level provides students with the opportunity to learn and develop a range of skills in relation to drawing, painting, sculpture and mixed media.
 This is taught initially through a six week induction period at the beginning of the AS year, and then through personal responses to unit themes and externally set assignments provided by the exam board.

 Students produce a body of work for all units, following the art process from initial research and starting points, through development and experimentation towards a final response in the form of a finished piece.
 Alongside their development work, students research a range of relevant artists to gain inspiration for their own creative ideas and themes.

-Students' studio-based practice is contextualised with visits to exhibitions of contemporary art alongside references to work in the College Gallery and the library's excellent facilities.
-Also, during the summer term students' outstanding achievements are celebrated in an exhibition of work as part of the final show.
+Students' studio-based practice is contextualised with educational visits to exhibitions of contemporary art alongside references to work in the College Gallery and the library's excellent facilities.
+Also, during the summer term, students' outstanding achievements are celebrated in an exhibition of work as part of the final show.

 The Fine Art programme provides students with the opportunity to express themselves imaginatively and creatively using a range of media.
 It is a demanding course but very enjoyable and rewarding.